porscheinformatik/sonar-dependency-check-plugin/README.md

 During the project analysis all dependencies are checked against the defined list of allowed libraries.
 If a project uses an unlisted dependency, a violation with level "Blocker" will be added.
 If a project uses a listed dependency out of version range, a violation with level "Critical" will be added.

-### Widget
+### Dependecy Check Page

-The plugin contains a widget with all libraries (in form library:version), the licenses used and the status of this dependency.
+The plugin contains a page with all libraries (in form library:version), the licenses used and the status of this dependency.
 The view also displays a list of all used licences.

 Example:
 <table>